jbazydlo/dotfiles/README.md

 - Git
 - Bash
 - Make (for Ble.sh installation)
-- Sudo access (for Ble.sh installation)
+- Sudo access (recommended for Ble.sh installation, but script will attempt without it)

 ## Customization